 During the twentieth century, molecules were first constructed containing many ester linkages in single molecules.
 Such molecules are called polyesters.
 They are used in the manufacture of textiles, including clothing.

-1 It should be noted that there are various methods of forming alcohols, but the simplest way of visualizing is by means of the “alcohol + organic acid” method.
+1 It should be noted that there are various methods of forming esters, but the simplest way of visualizing is by means of the “alcohol + organic acid” method.
 Also it should be noted that occasionally a compound is called ester even if an inorganic acid is used, such as a phosphoric acid “ester.”

 2 Actually, the hydroxyl of the alcohol may combine with hydrogen from sulfuric acid added for that purpose.
 Sulfuric acid also ties up the water formed during the reaction so it doesn’t interfere with reaction completion.